keptn/lifecycle-toolkit/examples/support/analysis/README.md

 When you have done so, you also need to make sure that the podtato-head application is monitored by Prometheus by creating a Prometheus `ServiceMonitor`.
-Ths can be done by applying the manifest in `./config/service-monitor.yaml`:
+This can be done by applying the manifest in `./config/service-monitor.yaml`:

 ```shell
 kubectl apply -f ./config/service-monitor.yaml